cbowdon/Composer/README.md

 * Host application
     - Provides the display.
     - Captures keyboard input.
+* Key input shim
+    - Translates between the key defs (e.g. <ESC>) and the host (e.g. browser events)
+* Mode controller
+    - Contains the macro registers.
+    - Contains the yank registers.
+* Mode intercepter
+    - Gets first look at input
 * Command interpreter
     - Matches input key(s) to a command.
     - Has some reference to user-defined extension functions.
     - Rejects bad input.
-* Controller
+* Buffer router
     - Contains multiple buffers, understands commands to change between them, add new, etc.
-    - Contains the macro registers.
-    - Contains the yank registers.
     - Passes any other commands directly to the...
 * Buffer
     - Accepts commands and returns the effect this has on buffer state.